Fewell History, Family Crest & Coats of Arms

 Early Notables of the Fewell family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Fewell Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fewell Notables in all our PDF Extended History products and printed products wherever possible.

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Fewell were